dlt-science/science-notes/blogs/MEV/mev.md

 MEV auction platforms serve to facilitate auctions that allocate block space to users who place bids for their transaction inclusion.
 They place a high emphasis on transaction privacy and atomicity.
 Their services are mostly availed by MEV searchers, who carry out their MEV extraction transactions covertly, and regular users who protect their transactions from being exposed to searchers (Yang et al.).

 With the Ethereum merge, MEV auction platforms bifurcated into pre-merge and post-merge types.
 Pre-merge platforms like Flashbots and Eden Network use first-price sealed-bid auctions.
 Post-merge platforms are set to see native support in the form of a Proposer-Builder Separation (PBS) protocol in future Ethereum versions.
-However, an interim realization, MEV-Boost, continues to rely on trusted relays.
+However, an interim realisation, MEV-Boost, continues to rely on trusted relays.
 For users exclusively interested in privacy, these platforms offer private channels that can be accessed via RPC endpoints (Yang et al.).

 ### Time-Based Transaction Ordering